Orange County Motorcycle Accident Lawyer

-If you or a loved one has sustained motorcycle injuries or death as a result of an accident, you may be entitled to seek compensation for your losses, suffering and potential future earnings if the person’s income supported the family.
-Let the competent and caring personal injury attorneys at Aitken Aitken Cohn evaluate your case FREE of charge and determine your best course of action.
-Please contact us today for a complimentary consultation or call us at (714) 434-1424.
+If you or a loved one has sustained motorcycle injuries or death as a result of an accident, you may be entitled to seek compensation for your financial and emotional losses.
+Let the competent and caring Orange County motorcycle accident attorneys at Aitken * Aitken * Cohn evaluate your case FREE of charge and determine your best course of action.
+Please contact us today for a complimentary consultation or call us at (866) 434-1424.

 Common Causes of Motorcycle Accidents

-In many cases, motorcycle accidents are caused by another party’s negligent actions or inactions, product or manufacturing defects, hazards on the road, etc. The following are factors that often result in severe injuries:
+In many cases, accidents are caused by another party’s negligent actions or inactions, product or manufacturing defects or hazards on the road, etc. The following are factors that often result in severe injuries: